 Where possible, we try to provide you with some certainty about the potential of your proposal, but you can't assume Council approval based on pre-lodgement advice, as a full assessment and determination can only be made after lodgement of the application.

-If you decide to proceed with the DA, you should take account of all issues raised by the Development Panel.
-Click here to access the
+If you decide to proceed with the DA, you should address all issues raised by the Development Panel in your lodgement information.
+Download the Development Application form.

 This step can include community consultation and public exhibition of plans.
 All submissions received will be considered.
 Major applications may go to a Council meeting as part of the assessment process.
 We may refer your application to another section within Council for expert advice (for example if there are heritage conservation or flood prone land issues.)

 Following the end of any community consultation period, Council will do a site inspection to assess the impact of the proposed development.

 Applications for certain residential development proposals which require development consent must be accompanied by a BASIX Certificate before they can be assessed and development consent granted.

 If the application is approved, you will be issued with a development consent (outlining conditions of consent).
 Council is the only authority that can issue a development consent.